 - B.S.
 Curriculum and Instruction, University of Nebraska-Lincoln (May 1999).

 - Research and Teaching Interests:

-- Using insects as a model for engaging students and teachers in science learning;
+- Using insects as a model for engaging students and teachers in science teaching

 - Evaluation instruments development.